 Throughout its history, the OFRB's policies have been shaped and influenced by external social forces.
 It continues to adapt and reflect community standards related to age appropriateness of language, nudity, sex, violence, etc.

 How the OFRB Classifies

 Screening panels of OFRB members review and classify film in accordance with the Act, regulation and guidelines established by the OFRB.
 These guidelines, which are continually reviewed and updated, allow the OFRB to be objective and consistent, yet flexible.
 In this way, the OFRB's classification guidelines strive to maintain community standards, while viewing films with an eye for their overall context and social significance.

 While viewing the film, each panel member makes extensive notes on all elements that contribute to the film's classification.
-These elements include coarse language, nudity, violence, sexual activity, and psychological impact.
+These elements include language, violence, sex/nudity, and psychological impact.
 The Classification Categories give a general description of the guidelines associated with each classification and element.
 After reviewing the film, OFRB members weigh each element based on its content, treatment, and the cumulative effect the film may have on the audience.
 The cumulative effect can be greatly affected by a number of factors, including style, tone, duration, intensity, frequency, and the amount of visual and/or descriptive detail within each scene.
 Members must consider all the observed elements within the context of the film in order to arrive at a classification decision.

 In addition to the classification, OFRB members may choose to include content advisories, such as Nudity, Coarse Language, or Brutal Violence.
 These advisories, along with the classification, must appear on all advertising, in order to assist the viewer in making informed choices.

 The Chair of the OFRB convenes panels for the purposes of classification.
 Each serves a different purpose, as follows: